vams-skn/simple-calculator/README.md

 # Simple Calculator

-A basic mathematical calculator made using HTML, CSS, and JavaScript.
+A basic mathematical calculator made using HTML and CSS.